uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 .. figure:: code-img/connect-9.png

-VS Code may show a pop-up asking if you want to reconnect.
+VSCode may show a pop-up asking if you want to reconnect.
 You can follow the prompts to reconnect.
 If that does not work, go back and follow the steps under *Connecting* again.

-If you would like to disconnect from the server intentionally, click the green box in the lower-left corner with the text *SSH: linuxN.cs.uchicago.edu*, then click *Close Remote Connection*.
+If you would like to disconnect from the server intentionally, click the green box in the lower-left corner with the text *SSH: LINUX_SERVER*, then click *Close Remote Connection*.

 Using the terminal
 ------------------

-Have your VS Code window open, and check that you are connected to SSH.
+Have your VSCode window open, and check that you are connected to SSH.
 Open the *View* menu from the menu bar and click *Terminal* (as a shortcut, you can instead press Ctrl-Backtick, even on macOS).
 This will split the window into two panes.
 The top pane will be empty for now (or may have some "welcome" text).
 The bottom pane has the terminal.

 .. figure:: code-img/connect-10.png